sinbadbd/TalkBook/README.md

 1. Clone the Xcode project.
 2. Open the project in Xcode.
+3. Install Swift dependencies
-3. Configure MongoDB connections in the project settings.
+4. Configure MongoDB connections in the project settings.
-4. Build and run the app.
+5. Build and run the app.

 ### Behind the Scenes: